-How do I withdraw from the Surrey Directory of Providers?
+How do I withdraw from the Surrey 'Directory of Providers for 2, 3 and 4 year olds?

-If you choose to withdraw, you must tell the Funded Early Education Team in writing (see appendix 1 for contact details).
-If you withdraw part way through a funded period you will need to repay any funding already paid to you for that funded period.
+If you choose to withdraw, you must tell the Funded Early Education Team in writing.
+If you withdraw part way through a funded period, you will need to repay any funding already paid to you for that funded period.

-You should write to individual parents giving at least a term/three months' notice to allow them to make alternative arrangements.
+You should write to individual parents giving at least a funded period or three months' notice to allow them to make alternative arrangements.